Allium canadense: Uses

 The Canada onion is cultivated as a vegetable in home gardens in Cuba, scattered locally in the south to western parts of the island.
 It was formerly collected from the wild to be eaten by Native Americans and by European settlers.
-People in the Cherokee Nation continue the tradition of picking and cooking wild onions in early spring.
+People in the Cherokee Nation and Chickasaw Nation continue the tradition of picking and cooking wild onions in early spring.
 Various Native American tribes also used the plant for other purposes: for example, rubbing the plant on the body for protection from insect, lizard, scorpion, and tarantula bites.

 The whole plant can be eaten raw, with the tougher outer layers removed.
 It can also be cooked and included in any recipe calling for onions.
-The species has an onion odor; if this is lacking, it may be that the poisonous deathcamas has been collected instead of A. canadense.

-This plant can cause gastroenteritis in young children who ingest parts of this plant.
-Chronic ingestion of the bulbs reduces iodine uptake by the thyroid gland, which can lead to problems.
-No specific treatment is suggested other than to prevent dehydration.
-Livestock have also been poisoned by ingesting wild onions, and some have died.
-Horses have developed hemolytic anemia from ingesting wild onion leaves.
+However, there have been reported cases of poisoning when deathcamas bulbs were mistaken for wild onions.
+Additionally, long term consumption of wild onion bulbs reduces iodine uptake by the thyroid gland.
+This can worsen iodine deficiency for people with a diet that is low in iodine.
+Horses are vulnerable to developing hemolytic anemia from eating wild onion leaves.